DIRECTOR OF THE WRITING CENTER

 Anshul is a sophomore in the College, double majoring in Government and Economics.
 His main specialties are social science and humanities papers, but he also has experience writing scientific lab reports.
 Outside of the Writing Center, Anshul loves volunteering for GAAP, dancing for GU Jawani, and choreographing for Georgetown Rangila.

 Ashly Paulino is a sophomore in the College, majoring in English and minoring in French.
 She is from a small town called North Bergen in New Jersey.
 Ashly’s favorite part of the writing process is brain storming and outlining, but her favorite papers to work on involve theory and critical analysis.
 Her experience working for the career center has also given her an eye for resumes and cover letters.
-Ashly speaks three languages: English, Spanish, and French.
+Ashly speaks three languages: English, Spanish, and French, and she is comfortable with working with L2 students.
 When she’s not working at the Writing Center you can see her around campus laughing with friends, quoting memorable literature, and eating out at new restaurants.

 Ariel is a sophomore in the College from London, England majoring in Computer Science with a minor in statistics.
 She’s comfortable working with students at any stage of the writing process, from brainstorming to revising.
 She particularly enjoys helping students with application letters and resumes.
 Outside of the Writing Centre, Ariel is involved in the Carroll Fellows Initiative and various dance groups.